-Exeter was protected by a stone city wall when the Normans invaded in 1066 and having captured the city they started the present Exeter (or Rougemont) Castle in 1068 in the north west corner of the wall.
-In 1136 it withstood a three month seige during the Civil War, it was besiged in 1549 and then again in the 1645 during the second Civil War when it eventually surrendered to Parliamentary forces.
+When the Normans captured the city they started the present Exeter (or Rougemont) Castle in 1068 in the north west corner of the Roman wall.
+In 1136 it withstood a three month seige during the Civil War, it was beseiged in 1549 and then again in the 1645 during the second Civil War when it eventually surrendered to Parliamentary forces.
 It was not slighted as it continued to be of use as a gaol and administration centre.
 The County Court was built on the site in the 18th century, but the city walls, a tower and the gatehouse still stand.
 Athelstan's tower is late 12th century, although the present turret is 15th century.

 The grounds outside the castle are open to the public but the interior is privately owned.